COACH

 Icon of person Neil Lennon

-Neil Francis Lennon (born 25 June 1971) is a Northern Irish professional football manager and former player who played as a midfielder.
-He currently manages Scottish Championship club Dunfermline Athletic.
+Neil Francis Lennon (born 25 June 1971) is a Northern Irish professional football manager and former player who currently manages Scottish Championship club Dunfermline Athletic.
 During his playing career he represented English clubs Manchester City, Crewe Alexandra and Leicester City.
 Lennon moved to Celtic in 2000, where he made over 200 appearances and was appointed captain in 2005.
+Before retiring as a player, he returned to England and played for Nottingham Forest and Wycombe Wanderers.
 Read more on Wikipedia

 Memorability Metrics